-One Year Of Demonetisation: Real Estate Sector Stronger, Sturdier
+Two Years Of Demonetisation: Real Estate Sector Stronger, Sturdier

 After almost a three-year long slump within the real estate sector, stakeholders were looking at various ways to revive the market.
 There had been attractive offers floating in the market, ongoing competition, advertisements and so much more.
 In the middle of all this, when one would have been shifting one's focus to concentrate on who becomes the President of the United States, Indian media had to flood the first few pages with news about a revolutionary step taken in the history of India in the modern times – demonetisation - which many skeptics believed was a deathblow especially when the fate of the realty sector was being reviewed.
-A year on, the topic of demonetisation has not died down and remains a platform of debates with as many supporters as naysayers.
+Even after two years, the topic of demonetisation has not died down and remains a platform of debates with as many supporters as naysayers.

 There are no two thoughts on why demonetisation was necessary.
 As Prime Minister Narendra Modi himself asserted, there was a clean-up of the economy and various sectors that was long pending and inevitable.
 Many cheered the move, but it cannot be denied that businesses did get impacted in a big, unflattering way.
 But, we'd count the blessings too.